-The bill amends several sections of the North Dakota Century Code to clarify and update regulations regarding the display of temporary registration permits for vehicles.
-It introduces new provisions that allow individuals to operate a motor vehicle on public highways with a valid temporary registration permit, which must be displayed in a clearly visible location on the vehicle.
-The bill also specifies that both number plates and temporary registration permits must be legible from a distance of at least one hundred feet, ensuring visibility for law enforcement and other motorists.
+The bill amends several sections of the North Dakota Century Code to update regulations regarding the display of temporary registration permits for vehicles.
+Key changes include the introduction of provisions that allow individuals to operate a vehicle with a valid temporary registration permit, which must be displayed on the rear window or in the location of the rear license plate.
+Additionally, the bill specifies that both number plates and temporary registration permits must be legible from a minimum distance of one hundred feet, ensuring visibility for law enforcement and other motorists.

 Adopted by the House Transportation Committee: 39-04-11, 39-04-12, 39-04-36, 39-04-37, 39-04-56